For Black homeowners, a common conundrum with appraisals

 “There’s a cost to devaluing property,” says New Jersey Assemblywoman Angela McKnight, a Democrat who is sponsoring the legislation.
 “Every homeowner should have the right to be given the true worth of their home.”

-Robert Schwemm, a professor emeritus of law at the University of Kentucky says proving discrimination in appraisals is difficult, but tighter oversight at the state level could increase awareness.
+Robert Schwemm, a professor emeritus of law at the University of Kentucky, says proving discrimination in appraisals is difficult, but tighter oversight at the state level could increase awareness.

 “Homeowners will have a better understanding of their rights when it comes to the appraisal process,” says Schwemm, author of “Housing Discrimination: Law and Litigation.
 “And the added level of scrutiny will make the industry more aware of the stakes.”